Gwynns Falls Parkway and Reisterstown Road

 Retail rivals included WESTVIEW CENTER (1958) {4.4 miles southwest, in Baltimore County}, REISTERSTOWN ROAD PLAZA (1962) {3.5 miles northwest, in Baltimore (City)} and SECURITY SQUARE MALL (1972) {4.8 miles west, in Baltimore County}.

-Although it took nearly 3 years for all fifty-eight tenant spaces to be leased, MONDAWMIN CENTER was modestly successful by the late 1950s.
-Within a few years, it would be renovated into a fully-enclosed structure.
-An official re-dedication took place October 2, 1963.
+It took nearly 3 years for all fifty-eight tenant spaces to be leased.
+Nonetheless, MONDAWMIN CENTER was a successful venture by the late 1950s.
+The open-air complex was reconfigured as a fully-enclosed structure in the early 1960s.
+An official re-dedication was held on October 2, 1963.
 Following this event, the complex was often promoted as simply MONDAWMIN.

 The Rouse Company sold its interest in the mall in the mid-1960s.
 Sears pulled up stakes in February 1973.
-As a result, several other national chains bolted from the center.
-Its vacancy rate soared.
-As this store exodus was playing out, the vacant Sears was reconfigured as Metro Plaza, a 37-tenant mall-within-a-mall.
+As a result, several other national chains bolted.
+The vacancy rate soared.
+As this store exodus was playing out, the vacant Sears was reconfigured as Metro Plaza, a 37-tenant mall within a mall.
 Pollack-Blum Furniture dedicated a (23,000 square foot) Metro Plaza store on May 6, 1974.
 Other tenants included Lee's Outdoor, True Value Hardware, Earl of Sandwich, the Maryland Motor Vehicle Administration and a relocated Central Savings Bank.

 Still, the mall struggled.
 By 1977, MONDAWMIN was 25-percent vacant.
-The Rouse Company was bought back to manage and retenant the shopping hub in December 1979.
+The Rouse Company was hired to manage and retenant the shopping hub in December 1979.
 For this, the company was given 50-percent ownership in the facility.

 A turnaround was soon underway.
 Nineteen new stores were signed, including Circus World Toys, Music Liberated, Waldenbooks, Mill Discount Fabrics and the Signature Hair Care Salon.
 The retenanting was capped off by the dedication of Baltimore's initial Charles Center-to-Reisterstown Plaza Metro system, on November 21, 1983.
 The 7.6 route mile subway included a station stop in the parking lot of the shopping center.